Buy Pre-War Cards

 How much is shipping/handling?

 Shipping is always included in the price.
-There is no extra amount needed for shipping.
+There is no extra amount needed for shipping unless you are in Canada — see below.

 Can I buy something if I am outside of the US?

-I will ship to Canada but you’ll need to add extra for the additional shipping.
+I will ship to Canada but you mayneed to add extra for the additional shipping.
 If it’s just something that can be sent in a plain white envelope, you do not need to send any additional money.
-If it’s many cards that need to be sent in a bubble envelope, please send an extra $8.
+If it’s many cards or more valuable cards that need to be sent in a bubble envelope, please send an extra $8.

 I also cannot be responsible for anything shipped to Canada with those options as they do not include tracking.
 This is important.
 I have not had problems shipping there before but if you are having something shipped there that gets lost, I cannot refund you.
 Anything shipped to Canada is buyer beware.